-Large geographical variations in aerosol ERFs (section 6.4.1) affect global and regional temperature responses (Shindell et al., 2015, Myhre et al., 2013a).
-A multimodel CMIP6 ensemble mean results (Figure 6.13) show cooling over almost all areas of the globe in response to increases of aerosol and their precursor emissions from 1850 to recent past (1995–2014).
+Large geographical variations in aerosol ERFs (Section 6.4.1) affect global and regional temperature responses (Shindell et al., 2015, Myhre et al., 2013a).
+A multi-model CMIP6 ensemble-mean results (Figure 6.13) show cooling over almost all areas of the globe in response to increases of aerosol and their precursor emissions from 1850 to the recent past (1995–2014).
 While the ERF has hotspots, the temperature response is more evenly distributed in line with the results of CMIP5 models including the temperature response to ozone changes (Shindell et al 2015).
-The ensemble mean global mean surface temperature decreases by 0.66± 0.51 °C while decreasing by 0.97± 0.54 °C for Northern Hemisphere and 0.34± 0.2 °C for Southern Hemisphere.
-The zonal mean temperature response is negative at all latitudes (high confidence) and becomes more negative with increasing latitude, with a maximum ensemble mean decrease of around 2.7 °C at Northern polar latitudes.
-The zonal mean response is not directly proportional to the zonal mean forcing, especially in the Arctic where the temperature response is cooling while the local ERF is positive (6.10).
-This is consistent with prior studies showing that the Arctic, in particular, is highly sensitive to forcing at NH midlatitudes (e.g., Sand et al., 2013b; Shindell and Faluvegi, 2009) and with results from CMIP5 models (Shindell et al., 2015) (more on Arctic below).
+The ensemble-mean global mean surface temperature decreases by 0.66°C ± 0.51 °C while decreasing by 0.97°C ± 0.54 °C for the Northern Hemisphere and 0.34°C ± 0.2 °C for the Southern Hemisphere.
+The zonal-mean temperature response is negative at all latitudes (high confidence) and becomes more negative with increasing latitude, with a maximum ensemble-mean decrease of around 2.7 °C at northern polar latitudes.
+The zonal-mean response is not directly proportional to the zonal-mean forcing, especially in the Arctic where the temperature response is cooling while the local ERF is positive (6.10).
+This is consistent with prior studies showing that the Arctic, in particular, is highly sensitive to forcing at NH mid-latitudes (e.g., Shindell and Faluvegi, 2009; Sand et al., 2013a ) and with results from CMIP5 models (more on the Arctic below; Shindell et al., 2015).
 Thus, there is high confidence that the temperature response to aerosols is more asymmetric than the response to WMGHGs and negative at all latitudes.

-The asymmetric aerosol and greenhouse gas forcing on regional scale climate responses have also been assessed to lead to contrasting effects on precipitation in Chapter 8.
+The asymmetric aerosol and greenhouse gas forcing on regional-scale climate responses have also been assessed to lead to contrasting effects on precipitation in Chapter 8.
 The asymmetric historical radiative forcing due to aerosols led to a southward shift in the tropical rain belt (high confidence) and contributed to the Sahel drought from the 1970s to the 1980s (high confidence).
 Furthermore, the asymmetry of the forcing led to contrasting effects in monsoon precipitation changes over West Africa, South Asia and East Asia over much of the mid-20th century due to GHG-induced precipitation increases counteracted by anthropogenic aerosol-induced decreases (high confidence) (see Section 8.3, Box 8.1).

-The Arctic region is warming considerably faster than the rest of the globe (Atlas 5.9.2.2) and, generally, studies indicate that this amplification of the temperature response toward the Arctic has important contribution from local and remote aerosol forcing (Stjern et al., 2017; Westervelt et al., 2018).
-Several studies indicate that changes in long-range transport of sulphate and BC from northern midlatitudes can potentially explain a significant fraction of Arctic warming since 1980s (e.g., Breider et al., 2017; Navarro et al., 2016; Ren et al., 2020).
-Modeling studies show that changes in midlatitude aerosols have influenced Arctic climate by changing the radiative balance through aerosol-radiation and aerosol-cloud interactions and enhancing poleward heat transport (Navarro et al., 2016; Ren et al., 2020).
-Idealized aerosol perturbation studies have shed further light on the sensitivity of Arctic temperature response to individual aerosol species.
-Studies show relatively large responses in the Arctic to BC perturbations and reveal the importance of remote BC forcing by rapid adjustments (Sand et al., 2013a; Stjern et al., 2017; Liu et al., 2018; Yang et al., 2019a).
-Perturbations in SO2 emissions over major emitting regions in the Northern Hemisphere have been shown to produce largest Arctic temperature responses (Kasoar et al., 2018; Lewinschal et al., 2019).
+The Arctic region is warming considerably faster than the rest of the globe (Atlas 5.9.2.2) and, generally, studies indicate that this amplification of the temperature response toward the Arctic has an important contribution from local and remote aerosol forcing (Stjern et al., 2017; Westervelt et al., 2018).
+Several studies indicate that changes in long-range transport of sulphate and BC from northern mid-latitudes can potentially explain a significant fraction of Arctic warming since the 1980s (e.g., Navarro et al., 2016; Breider et al., 2017; Ren et al., 2020).
+Modelling studies show that changes in mid-latitude aerosols have influenced Arctic climate by changing the radiative balance through aerosol–radiation and aerosol–cloud interactions, and enhancing poleward heat transport (Navarro et al., 2016; Ren et al., 2020).
+Idealized aerosol-perturbation studies have shed further light on the sensitivity of Arctic temperature response to individual aerosol species.
+Studies show relatively large responses in the Arctic to BC perturbations and reveal the importance of remote BC forcing by rapid adjustments (Sand et al., 2013b; Stjern et al., 2017; Liu et al., 2018; Yang et al., 2019a).
+Perturbations in SO2 emissions over major emitting regions in the Northern Hemisphere have been shown to produce the largest Arctic temperature responses (Kasoar et al., 2018; Lewinschal et al., 2019).